 - Place the rolls cut-side down on hot skillet and toast until nice and golden.
 Remove from heat and set aside.

-- To cook the meat, heat the remaining 1 tablespoon of oil in the same skillet over medium high heat.
-Add the sliced steaks, garlic, salt and pepper.
-Cook, stirring frequently, until meat is fully cooked, no more than 2 minutes.
-Stir in the cooked bell peppers.
-(Alternatively, you can reserve the bell peppers and serve on the side as a topping.)
+- Stir in the cooked bell peppers.
+(Alternatively, you can reserve the bell peppers and serve them on the side as a topping.)

-- To assemble, remove from heat and divide the meat into 4 equal parts in the skillet.
-Place 2 slices of provolone cheese over each steak piles.
-Cover and let it melt for a minute or so.
-Then place toasted hoagie roll on each steak pile.
-Slide a spatula under the meat and flip the sandwiches one at a time.
-Serve immediately.
+- Remove from the heat and divide the meat into 4 equal parts in the skillet.
+Place 2 slices of provolone cheese on top of each steak pile.
+Cover and let it melt for about a minute or so.

 Notes